awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsdocs-win.md

 This step launches an instance with an IAM instance profile role from the specified `SourceAmiID`\.

 **Step 2: runPreUpdateScript \(aws:runCommand action\)**
-This step enables you to specify a script as a string that executes before updates are installed\.
+This step enables you to specify a script as a string that runs before updates are installed\.

 **Step 3: updateEC2Config \(aws:runCommand action\)**
 This step uses the AWS\-InstallPowerShellModule public document to download an AWS public PowerShell module\.
 Systems Manager verifies the integrity of the module by using an SHA\-256 hash\.
 Systems Manager then checks the operating system to determine whether to update EC2Config or EC2Launch\.
 EC2Config runs on Windows Server 2008 R2 through Windows Server 2012 R2\.
 EC2Launch runs on Windows Server 2016\.